 The telescope mount’s built-in tracking will keep Sun’s image in the frame as long as you choose

-First off, you’ll need a solar safe filter.
+When using DSLR cameras for Solar imaging, you’ll need a solar safe filter.
 Many astronomy retailers sell off the shelf filters that will fit many DSLR’s.
 Just do a search for DSLR solar filters and try to find a filter that fits your particular camera.

 Or, you can build your own filter.
 You can check out this detailed article on building your own DYI solar filter for under $50.
 And for that $50 the author actually built filters for four optical rigs including telescopes and binoculars.
 He uses Baader solar film available from Astro-Physics.